-I made my Great Grandmother Stauber’s Bread Sponge Cake yesterday as part of my Vintage Recipes Project.
+I made my Great Grandmother Stauber’s vintage Sponge Cake recipe from her handwritten recipe collection.
 The results are a moist, delicious, sweet and flavorful cake made with a simple yeast starter sponge made from flour, yeast and water.

-There are no oven temperature settings in this recipe.
-Back in the early 1900’s they didn’t have oven temperatures (just low, moderate and hot), so I had to figure out what setting would do best for this cake.
-I baked the cake at 350 degrees for one hour.
-The cake tastes wonderful, but next time I think that I will lower the temp to 325 and see how that turns out.
-It was a deep golden brown color, but didn’t taste a bit overdone.
-It’s trial and error, but that is what makes this fun.
-I enjoy experimenting with recipes to get the best results.
-The bread sponge sat for 24 hours.
-It is now ready for our cake.
+There are no oven temperature settings in the original recipe.
+Back in the early 1900’s they didn’t have oven temperatures included in recipes (just low, moderate and hot), so I had to figure out what setting would do best for this cake.
+I ended up baking the cake at a moderate 350 degrees for one hour.
+Cooking and baking were clearly trial and error back then.

 1 1/2 cups sugar